SaraSiwiecki/finalproject/README.md

 Legend: Check marks indicate that there were significant hits found.
 X-marks indicate that no significant hits were found.

 I found that conserved sequences for each alpha chain were found in almost all bacteria, choanoflagellates, and metazoan taxa tested.
 Details for each BLAST search are located in the file BLAST_Updated_Results.xlsx.
 Particularly, E. coli had hits for all alpha chain sequences and V. cholera and S. aureus each had a few regions homologous to a few of the alpha sequences.
 Both choanoflagellate species had hits for all alpha chains.
 The one filasterean tested had hits for only alpha chains 3 and 5.
 Ctenophores had no hits for any alpha chains.
-All other metazoans phyla had hits for all alpha chains.
+All other metazoan phyla had hits for all alpha chains.
 For each alpha chain, one porifera species did not have any hits and 1-2 cnidarians did not have any hits.
 All bilaterians tested had hits for all alpha sequences.

 Each consensus tree has been annotated for better visualization.
-A yellow star indicates a clade of metazoan relatives.
+A yellow star indicates a clade of non-metazoan relatives.
 A purple star indicates a clade of metazoans.
-A pink star indicates a metazoan relative.
+A pink star indicates a non-metazoan relative.
 A blue star indicates a metazoan.

 Figure 1: Alpha-1 Consensus Tree
 ![Figure1](FinalProject_Alpha1.png)

 Newick format: (Hydra_vulgaris:0.1713970152,((((Daphnia_magna:0.9419617160,Caenorhabditis_elegans:0.9797908939)65:0.1784756803,(Drosophila_melanogaster:0.8752686721,(Homo_sapiens:0.5098198313,Bos_taurus:0.4424193257)100:0.4735022784)63:0.0794449062)42:0.1206588004,Nematostella_vectensis:1.0597769266)81:0.1542005407,(Trichoplax_adhaerens:0.9906966175,(Amphimedon_queenslandica:0.9748242007,Ephydatia_muelleri:1.1247222444)75:0.2660820130)36:0.1310544309)59:0.2109953454,((Salpingoeca_rosetta:2.0721888405,Monosiga_brevicollis:1.5574509070)80:0.2914715817,Escherichia_coli:1.6175463258)35:0.0778803655);

 Figure 2: Alpha-2 Consensus Tree
 ![Figure2](FinalProject_Alpha2.png)